kashif-baig/Elecrow-All-in-One-Starter-Kit-for-Arduino/README.md

 ## 🧪 Quick Review to Getting Started

-1. Upload Robo-Tx firmware to your Arduino
+1. Connect your Elecrow kit to your computer
-2. Install .net, Python and VS Code on your computer
+2. Upload Robo-Tx firmware to the kit's Arduino
-3. Connect your Elecrow kit to your computer
+3. Install .net, Python and VS Code on your computer
 4. Open this repository in VS Code
-5. Use VS Code to create a local Python environment.
+5. Use VS Code to create a local Python environment
-6. Install Pythonnet in the newly created environment.
+6. Install Pythonnet in the newly created environment
 7. Run Python or C# examples
 8. Complete the coding challenges